hazelcast/hazelcast/hazelcast-documentation/src/MR-Introduction.md

 We start by retrieving an instance of our data map and create the Job instance afterwards.
 Implementations used to configure the Job will be discussed while walking further through the API documentation, they are not yet discussed.

 ***ATTENTION:*** *Since the Job class is highly depending on generics to support type safety, the generics change over time and may not be assignment compatible to old variable types.
-To create full potential of the fluent API, we recommend to use fluent method chaining as shown in this example to prevent the need of too much variables.*
+To make use of the full potential of the fluent API, we recommend to use fluent method chaining as shown in this example to prevent the need of too much variables.*

 ```java
 IMap<String, String> map = hazelcastInstance.getMap( "articles" );